Get to know your pizza history for Kids

 - 1/2 cup marinara or pizza sauce

-We’d love to offer the Kids Pizza History Infographic for you to share on your blog.
+We’d love to offer the Pizza History for kids Infographic for you to share on your blog.
 Just select and copy the code snippet below and paste into your next blog post.

 We’d love for everyone to share this page on social media or email using the buttons below so all the kids you know can learn how pizza came to be one of the most popular kids foods!